This page discusses the procedures for building your applications and running them for testing or for production.

 If a row has a red X, double-click the row to go to the source of the warning or error.
 Warnings are informational and do not stop the script from running.
 Errors prevent the specified script from running, but do not affect the whole application.
 Even if a script or display has a warning, it will still run.

 To build the application:

-When checked, a backup of the project connected with that build is automatically created.
+When checked, a backup of the project that is connected with the build is automatically created.
 It is also possible to pack a project without building.
-To do this just click on the "Pack" button.
+To do this, click on the "Pack" button.

 Tracking configuration changes

-FactoryStudio provides many ways to help you to keep track of the project configuration changes:
+FactoryStudio provides many ways to help you keep track of project configuration changes: